Time to Reconnect and Rebuild

 I called my rep at Sweetwater and he recommended several classical guitars that would be more comfortable for me.
 I settled on a Cordoba Fusion 5.
 It fit every requirement.
 It was a smaller neck than most classical guitars, nylon strings, and it was pretty.

-As soon as I made the purchase I felt this total joy and relief.
-I knew would be able to play this instrument more effectively.
-I would be getting back something I lost.
+As soon as I made the purchase I felt this total joy and relief because I knew would be able to play this instrument more effectively.
+This would help me to rebuild something I had lost, the ability to play guitar.

 The guitar arrived last week.
 For the first time in half a year, I played for more than 15 minutes.
 Then an hour past and I was still playing, sore but I continued another 40 minutes.